Curfew in Columbia as protest over Floyd's death send 4 cops to hospital, 1 critically hurt

-COLUMBIA — Four police officers were injured, one critically, as tensions rose hours into an otherwise peaceful protest in Columbia as hundreds marched down Columbia's Main Street in protest of another African American man killed by police.
+COLUMBIA — Four police officers were injured, one critically, as tensions rose hours into an otherwise peaceful protest in Columbia with hundreds marching down Columbia's Main Street in protest of an African American man killed by police in Minnesota.

 Columbia Police Chief Skip Holbrook said at least one of the officers was injured while responding to a man who was injured when a group of people attacked him.